Basanta-iitm-git/Decoherence_mapping/README.md

+# Reference:

+The repository is based on the work presented in the following manuscript:

 # Objective:
 The objective of this repository is to explore decoherence free subspaces in varied spin defect systems.
 The code performs following tasks: